 Formed in 2023 as a joint initiative of the seven Chicagoland region counties, the City of Chicago and World Business Chicago (WBC), the Greater Chicagoland Economic Partnership (GCEP) aims to foster unified and inclusive regional economic development.
-A significant portion of GCEP's activities focus on supporting key regional industries that leverage the region's strengths and are poised for growth.
+GCEP has identified six key regional industries that leverage the region's strengths and are poised for growth.
 These industries are (1) manufacturing, (2) business and professional services, (3) finance and insurance, (4) transportation, distribution and logistics (TD&L), (5) food manufacturing and innovation, and (6) life sciences.
 Overall, these key industries account for almost 50% of Cook County's overall GRP as shown in Figure 6.
 The industries vary in size, history and geographic prevalence across the region.